 - TBI-related coma

-People can experience dangerous amounts of force in a roadway collision, leading to potential brain damage through whiplash alone, without the head needing to hit anything else in the vehicle.
+People can experience dangerous amounts of force in a roadway collision, leading to potential brain damage through whiplash.
+According to Atlanta truck accident law firms, this can happen without the victim’s head needing to hit anything else in the vehicle.

 Why You May Not Notice a Bodily Injury After an Auto Accident